Baron Dudley

 Baron Dudley is a title in the Peerage of England.
 It was created circa 1440 for John Sutton, a soldier who served as Lord Lieutenant of Ireland.
-The title descended in the Sutton family until the 17th century when Frances Sutton, the heir apparent to the title, married Humble Ward, who, himself, was granted the title Baron Ward in 1644.
+The title descended in the Sutton family until the 17th century when Frances Sutton, the heir apparent to the title, married Humble Ward who was granted the title Baron Ward in 1644.
 Their heirs inherited both titles until 1740 when the differing rules of inheritance meant that the Barony of Dudley descended on Ferdinando Dudley Lea, who became the 11th Baron whilst the Barony of Ward went to John Ward, who later became 1st Viscount Dudley and Ward.
 On Ferdinando's death in 1757, the title fell into abeyance.
 The title was revived in 1916.

 History

 Baron Dudley is a title in the Peerage of England.
 It was created circa 1440 for John Sutton, a soldier who served as Lord Lieutenant of Ireland.
 According to Debrett's Peerage and Baronetage he was actually summoned to Parliament as "Johanni de Sutton de Duddeley militi", whereby he is held to have become Baron Dudley.
 The title is sometimes referred to as Baron Sutton of Dudley.
 The peerage was created by writ, which means that it can descend through both male and female lines.

 It is in fact arguable that the title arose even earlier, as his ancestor John Sutton (died 1359) had a writ of summons to the Council on 25 February 1342, but neither he nor his son (died c.
 1370), grandson (died 10 March 1396) or great grandson (all called John Sutton of Dudley) were summoned, so that they can probably not be regarded as peers.

 Lord Dudley's great-grandson, the third Baron, managed to get himself severely into debt and lost the family seat of Dudley Castle to his cousin John Dudley, 1st Duke of Northumberland.
 He became known as "Lord Quondam" ("Lord Has-been" or "Lord Formerly").
 However, Dudley Castle and the other family estates were restored to his son, the fourth Baron.
 He was succeeded by his son, Edward the fifth Baron, who like his grandfather came heavily into debt.
 To clear his debts his granddaughter and heir, Frances, was married to Sir Humble Ward, the son of a wealthy jeweller.
 Frances became the sixth holder of the title.
 In 1644 her husband Humble Ward was created Baron Ward, of Birmingham in the County of Warwick, by letters patent.